pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

 })
 ```

-I would like to add validation for `Sid`s.
+I am also thinking to add validation for `Sid`s.
 According to the AWS IAM
-documentation does an Sid only accept alphanumerical characters [a-zA-Z0-9].
+documentation, a `Sid` only accepts alphanumerical characters `[a-zA-Z0-9]`.
 But I figured out that resource-based Policies accept spaces for `Sid`s.
-This is
+AWS
-not documented.
-But the documentation for S3 Bucket Policies, KMS Key Policies
+does not document this.
+But the documentation for S3 Bucket Policies, KMS Key
-and Secret Manager Secret Policies clearly show examples with spaces for `Sid`s.
+Policies and Secret Manager Secret Policies clearly show examples with spaces
+for `Sid`s.

 The library does not support `NotPrincipal`, `NotAction` and `NotResource`
 because I did not need it at the time.
-It would be good to add support for that
+At some point, I will add support for
-too.
+that too.